Think Twice Before Visiting These Dangerous South American Destinations

 Advertisement

-The United States government has issued the highest-risk travel advisory (level 4) urging citizens not to travel to Venezuela, largely due to the city's high crime rate, including frequent robbery, carjacking, kidnapping, and even murder.
-As well as the worrying crime rate, Caracas is prone to regular power cuts, meaning that there's a strong possibility flights will be delayed.
+The United States government has issued the highest-risk level 4 travel advisory urging citizens not to travel to Venezuela, largely due to the capital's high crime rate, including frequent robbery, kidnapping, and murder.
+It's worth noting Caracas is also prone to regular power cuts, meaning that flights delays and cancellations are common.

-Venezuela is home to some incredible flora and fauna, from jaguars to capybaras, and if you need to travel to Caracas, visiting one of the multiple zoos is an excellent way to learn about endemic species.
-The city is also known for its impressive modernist and brutalist architecture, and going on a private architecture tour with a reputable company can help you see and learn about these buildings with the guidance of a knowledgeable local.
+Venezuela is home to some incredible wildlife, from jaguars to capybaras, and if you need to travel to Caracas, visiting one of the multiple zoos is an excellent way to learn about endemic species.
+The city is also known for its impressive modernist and brutalist architecture, and going on a private tour with a reputable company let's you learn about these buildings with the guidance of a knowledgeable local.
 Arepas, cornmeal flatbreads stuffed with various fillings from avocado to shredded meat and cheese, are a culinary staple.

 Advertisement